 A common misconception about bed bugs is that they are found solely in homes and hotels.
 On the contrary, they can be found anywhere that humans frequent and spend extended periods of time—including many businesses.
-Bed bugs are proficient hitchhikers, giving them the opportunity to gain access into businesses by riding on someone’s clothing, luggage, bags or purses.
+Bed bugs are proficient hitchhikers.
+This gives them the opportunity to gain access into businesses by riding on someone’s clothing, luggage, bags or purses.
 Here are five nonresidential places that bed bugs can be found:

 Bed bugs can hide anywhere humans regularly occupy, such as a cubicle, lobbies, or conference room furniture.
 Because of their size and flat bodies, they can also squeeze between the pages of books, file folders, and even into “sealed” areas such as filing cabinets and closed drawers.